saitamasahil/Pixel-Launcher-Extended/README.md

 ![Header Image](https://raw.githubusercontent.com/saitamasahil/Pixel-Launcher-Extended/main/banner.jpg)

-**Pixel Launcher Extended** is a Magisk module with many cool features compared to original Pixel Launcher by Google.
+**Pixel Launcher Extended** is a Magisk module by **TeamFiles** with many cool features compared to original Pixel Launcher by Google.

 ### Features
 - Extra themed icon packs support.
 Total of 6 icon packs for your favourite apps and games.
 This feature is currently in beta due to Android 13 restrictions.
 Android 13 prefers themed icons made by apps and then it looks for themed icons overlay(which we use).
 TeamFiles icons are very closed to stock themed icons.
 So, we recommend using them.